-Tshifhiwa Nefefe, Mpendulo Mtimunye, Selaelo Ivy Tshilwane, Kgomotso Sibeko-Matjila
+Tshifhiwa Nefefe^{1,2}, Mpendulo Mtimunye^{1,2}, Selaelo Ivy Tshilwane2, Kgomotso Sibeko-Matjila2

-Agricultural Research Council, Vaccine and Diagnostics development Program., Pretoria, South Africa.
-2. University of Pretoria, Faculty of veterinary science, Department of Veterinary and Tropical Diseases, Pretoria, South Africa
+1Agricultural Research Council, Vaccine and Diagnostics development Program., Pretoria, South Africa.
+22. University of Pretoria, Faculty of veterinary science, Department of Veterinary and Tropical Diseases, Pretoria, South Africa

 Foot-and-mouth disease (FMD) is a cloven-hoofed notable livestock disease with both economic and social negative impact.
 The disease is caused by FMD virus (FMDV), a Picornaviridae member of the genus Aphthovirus.
 This virus exists through seven immunologically distinct serotypes (O, A, C, SAT1, SAT2, SAT3 and Asia 1).
 There is inadequacy in the understanding mucosal responses and all immune mechanisms of protection during acute and persistent infections in cattle.
 Thus, the aim of this project is to determine immune mechanisms underlying protection against FMDV SAT 1, 2 and 3 infections throughout distinct phases of infection in cattle.
 Cattle will be infected with FMDV SAT 1, 2 and 3 virus using intranasopharyngeal (INP) inoculation system.
 ELISPOT will be used for detection of FMDV-specific antibody-secreting B cells.
-Multiplex staining panel developed to differentiate cattle B and T cells into putative functionally distinct subsets will be used to characterize B and T cell response to FMDV infection.
-Furthermore, immune transcriptome regulation will be determined to characterize global immune response to FMDV using the RNA-sequencing technology.
+Multiplex staining panel developed to differentiate cattle B and T cells into putative functionally distinct subsets will be used to characterize global immune response to FMDV using the RNA-sequencing technology.
 Understanding of transmission mechanism underlining persistent FMDV infection and activation of innate and adaptive immune response in livestock will assist in disease control strategies.
 Furthermore, immune transcriptome data will also assist in development of next-generation vaccines and antiviral products against FMDV.